modulus100/LogsAnalysis/README.md

 ```

-Now application is ready for use, open http://localhost:8080/, click on any
+Now application is ready for use, open http://localhost:8080/ and click on any
 option you want to check and it will open a window.

  P.S.
 Responses are being handled around 10 - 20 seconds, at least on my